research-software-directory/RSD-as-a-service/frontend/README.md

 ### Environment variables

 For oAuth implementation we need env variables.
-Copy `/.env.example` file to `/frontend/.env.local` and provide the values See [next documentation page for more info](https://nextjs.org/docs/basic-features/environment-variables).
+From the project root directory, copy `.env.example` file to `frontend/.env.local` and provide the values See [next documentation page for more info](https://nextjs.org/docs/basic-features/environment-variables).

 - `.env.local` contains secrets when running frontend in local development (yarn dev).
 This file is not in the repo.
 You will need to create it and add secrets to it.
 There is one difference from basic .env file.